 The most important choice a homeowner makes is their builder.
 Regardless of how involved you choose to be, you should have trust and open communication with your building team.
 At Odom Design, we invite all questions and want to make clients feel comfortable expressing ideas.
 If you are unhappy with an aspect of the project, we want to know so we can fix it.

-We won’t use materials that don’t work in this environment.
-We build beach houses to last.
+We won’t use materials that work in our environment, which is why our beach houses last.
 We like to think that our portfolio speaks for itself.
-At Odom Design, craftsmanship and honesty are the foundation our of philosophy.
+At Odom Design, craftsmanship and honesty are our philosophy.
 Regardless of budget, we strive to build long-lasting structures with integrity.